 Food hygiene ratings for businesses can be found by looking for the bright green and black window sticker or by searching on: food.gov.uk/ratings, where the food hygiene ratings for included premises are displayed.

 The scheme applies to all businesses that sell food directly to consumers.
 Manufacturers and wholesalers are, therefore, excluded.
 Some very low risk businesses and those operating from a private, domestic premises are described as "exempt" on the web-site.

-If you have any queries about the scheme in general or if you cannot find a particular premises on the web-site please contact a member of the food safety team on 01453 754473.
+If you have any queries about the scheme in general or if you cannot find a particular premises on the web-site please email the food safety team at firstname.lastname@example.org.